norton120/pirate_baby/content/posts/dreaming_of_a_dynamcially_typed_world.md

  “Accept either a string or a list of strings” is one of those times that duck typing just sucks.
 The most straightforward way to get this done is to pattern match object identity, because both a `str` and any other iterable will qualify for iteration- they can both “do the job” but the string will do it incorrectly, and you won’t know until it is too late.

-On the other hand, unnecessary rigid typing creates the potential for a serious coupling issue.
-Consider an adapter interface:
+Rigid typing, however, can create the potential for a serious coupling issue.
+Consider this adapter interface:
 ```python
 class Interface(BaseModel):
     adapter: XAdapter
 ```
- For every new adapter you want to support, you need to update your typing.
+ For every new adapter you want to support, you will need to update your typing.
 If the adapter evolves to have variations or child classes, you need to update your typing.
 If you want to support other interfaces as adapters (assuming they already implement the needed signatures)… you guessed it, typing needs to change.
 Keep in mind that none of the _code_ ever changes in these examples, but the typing must be continuously updated.
 ```python
 class Interface(BaseModel):
 	 adapter: Union[XAdapter, Type[YAdapter], ZAdapter, LocalInterface, Type[ExternalInterface] # this goes on, and on, and on...